Skip to Content

 • a portion of Richmond Street East

-They must ensure the parking meter is paid for the duration of the time they are occupying per space.
+They must ensure the parking meter is paid for the duration of the time they occupy the space.
 Refreshment Vehicles must obey all other parking restrictions.

 Can I have a Mobile and Stationary Refreshment Vehicle Licence for the same Refreshment Vehicle?